 Changes in Risk Report

-Especially when we've had a financial year like this one, there are changes in internal or external environments that have most likely caused your existing risks register to be a bit dated.
+Especially when we've had a year like this one, there are changes in internal or external environments that have most likely caused your existing risks register to be a bit dated.
 As a result, for the upcoming Board meeting or summary email that needs to be sent out, it might be required that you have a ‘change in risks report’ generated so you can share the new information that previous registers didn’t capture.

 Considering the times we’re in, it’s important to assess the changes in key risks, how that affects financial performance and also highlight key reasons that these risks might happen.